Articles

 Promoting your baby's development

 - Create an exploration-safe environment.
-Move anything that could be poisonous, pose a choking hazard or break into small pieces from your baby's reach.
-Cover electrical outlets, use stairway gates, and install child locks on doors and cabinets.
+Move anything out of reach that could be poisonous, pose a choking hazard or break into small pieces.
+Cover electrical outlets and use stairway gates.
+Gates between rooms can help keep your fast-moving baby in safe areas too.
+Install child locks on doors and cabinets.
 If you have furniture with sharp edges, pad the corners or remove it from areas where your baby plays.
-The same goes for lightweight objects your baby might use to pull himself or herself to a standing position, such as plant stands and decorative tables.
+The same goes for lightweight objects your baby might use to pull up to a standing position, such as plant stands and small tables.
 Anchor bookcases, televisions and their stands to the wall.

 - Snuggle up and read.
-Set aside time for reading every day — even if it's only a few minutes.
+Set aside time for reading every day even if it's only a few minutes.
 At this age, your baby might love books with flaps, textures or activities.
 Make your reading more interesting by adding facial expressions, sound effects and voices for characters.
-Store books within easy reach so that your baby can explore them whenever the mood strikes.

 - Set limits.
 Babies don't have a sense of right or wrong.
-Praise your baby for good choices while steering him or her away from hazardous situations.
+Praise your baby for good choices.
+Steer your baby away from unsafe situations.
 Use a calm no if your baby hurts others.
-Explain calmly why the behavior isn't OK, and then redirect your baby's attention.
+Explain calmly why the action isn't OK, and then redirect your baby's attention.